AnastasiaHaller/redux_advanced/README.md

 <b>Online Store:</b> A simple online store app developed as a learning project while following the 'From Zero to Professional' course on Udemy.
+Focusing on learning Redux.

 <b>Technologies Used:</b>